Managing Your Finances Is Easy When You Know How

 It is very hard to learn how to manage your finances better and achieve your goals when you don’t have a plan (budget) to help you do so.

-It is even more important to learn how to budget and save money if you are on a low income as every penny makes a difference.
+It is even more important to learn how to budget your money if you are on a low income as every penny makes a difference.

 With a budget that accurately tracks your monthly expenses you can tweak and improve it to help you achieve your goals.